waldrain/waldrain.github.io/moniwonig.md

 Todo:

+- prepare four back and two front posts
+- betonduebel to fasten posts on the concrete wall
+- balkenfuesse for the tweo front posts
+- room beams
+- sparren
+- traeger
+- wellplastik
+- regaltraeger
+- regale
+- aussenhaut
+- for the original idea:
     - prepare space for carpets and kitchen cupboard in wld moebellager
     - empty and remove the kitchen cupboard
     - build the back wall shelf
     - build the right-hand shelf

 ## todo